Course Information

 Policies

-This section outlines various policies concerning usage of cellular phones and laptops in lecture, turning in assignments late, regrading assignments, collaboration, copyright, and accommodations for students with disabilities.
+This section outlines various policies concerning usage of cellular phones and laptops in lecture, turning in assignments late, regrading assignments, collaboration, artificial intelligence, copyright, and accommodations for students with disabilities.

 Auditor and Listner Policy